 \section{Discussion}

-In this work, a 1D-R PSF model for high energy SPECT reconstruction was proposed, and demonstrated to be both efficacious and fast for use in high-energy reconstruction of ${}^{225}$Ac data.
-The model was created using publicly shared SPECTPSFToolbox component of the PyTomography project; t is hoped that the shared toolbox and corresponding tutorials will permit the nuclear medicine community to develop custom PSF models for new isotope/collimator configurations as research in novel RPTs and imaging techniques continues to grow.
+This work proposes a 1DR-MC PSF model for high-energy SPECT reconstruction that demonstrates consistency with 2D-MC models, while also increasing computational efficiency for GPU-based reconstruction of ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac at typical SPECT matrix sizes.
+The model was created using the publicly shared SPECTPSFToolbox component of the PyTomography project; it is hoped that the shared toolbox and corresponding tutorials will permit the nuclear medicine community to develop custom PSF models for new isotope/collimator configurations as research in novel RPTs and imaging techniques continues to grow.

-As shown in Figure \ref{fig:timing}, the proposed 1D-R only yields computational benefits when image reconstruction is performed on GPU.
-If reconstruction is performed on CPU, then PSF modeling should be implemented with FFT-based 2D convolutions.
-FFT-based 2D convolutions are still, however, three times faster on GPU than on CPU.
-Furthermore, if a GPU is used then the 1D-R model can be used for further computational advantages.
-The fastest implementation of PSF modeling on GPU (proposed 1D-R) is approximately one order of magnitude faster than the fastest implementation of PSF modeling on CPU (FFT-based 2D convolutions).
+As shown in Figure \ref{fig:timing}, the proposed 1DR-MC only yields computational benefits when image reconstruction is performed on GPU.
+If reconstruction is performed on CPU, then PSF modeling is faster when implemented with FFT-based 2D convolutions.
+As discussed in Section 2.1.2, the kernel sizes were fixed to $N-1 \times N-1$ for all $d$.
+For small $d$, where the PSF is also smaller, a kernel of this size might be excessive and could unnecessarily increase the computational time required.
+Future research exploring the reduction of computational time might experiment with using a source-detector distance dependent kernel size $N(d)$ for that matches the size of the PSF; this would further reduce the computational time required.